“IoT and Cars: A Beginner’s Guide to Smart Driving + Affiliate Picks You’ll Love”

 • Blind Spot Detection: Uses sensors to monitor areas not visible to the driver and issue warnings when changing lanes.

-Example: Waymo and Tesla, Automotive IOT applications
+Example: Waymo and Tesla, Automotive IoT applications

 • Waymo, a pioneer in autonomous vehicle technology, uses an extensive array of IoT-enabled sensors, including 360-degree LiDAR and radar systems.
 These devices allow the vehicle to interpret its environment in high resolution and navigate urban environments with minimal human intervention.